What Matters in Online Reviews?

 Review Recency Matters, Too

 Given the proliferation of reviews, older reviews can easily be judged to be less relevant to local consumers, as they don’t speak to current local consumer experiences.
-49% of local consumers say that a review left within the last month would help them to feel positive about a local business — and just 7% say that the recency of a review is irrelevant to how they feel about a local business.
+Our research shows that 74% of consumers only care about reviews written in the last three months.

 Related: Free Online Video Course – ‘A Beginner’s Guide to Generating and Managing Reviews